joegreen88/mysql-version-control/README.md

 The files are run in the order specified above.

 ## Usage
-This package will put two CLI scripts into your project's `vendor/bin` directory.
+This package will put a CLI script called *smyver* into your project's `vendor/bin` directory.

 ### up
-Run `vendor/bin/up <environment>` to install or update the database on the given environment.
+Run `vendor/bin/smyver up <environment>` to install or update the database on the given environment.
 This command looks at the available versions in the `db/versions` directory and applies new versions sequentially from the current version.